 Another 10,000m3 of clean material was also excavated and disposed of using bottom dump barges to an offshore spoil site.

-The work included site establishment, the supply of all materials, plant, equipment and labour required for the completion of the dredging and disposal activities as well as completion of all survey activities associated with the works, including calibration, pre-dredging survey and post-dredging surveys.
+The work included site establishment and the supply of all materials, plant, equipment and labour required for the completion of the dredging and disposal activities.
+Birdon also completed all survey activities associated with the works, including calibration, pre-dredging survey and post-dredging surveys.